moaz-shamim/Complete_Backend/04Profesional_Backend_Setup/QuickStart.md

 Make sure to replace `<password>` with the real password, and then you can use this code to connect your computer to the MongoDB database!

 You can use this connection string in the env file of your project to connect your project from DataBase.

+## Now, let's delve into our codebase and learn how we connect to the database.

+First, navigate to the environment variable file env and include all the necessary variables such as PORT, DB_URI, and others.

+Next, define the database name in a constants file and export it.
+Placing it in the constants file allows for easy modification in the future.
+If the file name needs to be changed later, this modification can be done in one place, affecting every instance where this database name is used.

+### database connection approach:

+There are two major ways of connecting to a database in Node.js:

+1. **Single File Approach:**
+   In this method, all the code and functionality are defined in the index file.
+The index file is typically the first one executed through nodemon.

+2. **Modular Approach:**
+   Here, a dedicated database folder is created, and all connection logic and functions are defined in a separate file within that folder.
+Afterward, this function is imported into the index file and executed there.

+   - By writing code in separate files, the codebase becomes cleaner, modular, and well-distributed.

+Now, let's install some dependencies like 'env' and 'Express Mongoose.'

+Moving to our `index.js`, we'll connect to the MongoDB database using Mongoose.

+### For the database connection, consider the following two important points:

+1. Whenever interacting with your database, it's crucial to handle potential problems.
+The solution is to wrap the database interactions in a try-catch block/promises provides a better approach for error handling.

+2. Since databases are often located in different continents, communication takes time.
+To manage this delay, it's advisable to utilize asynchronous programming concepts like async-await when interacting with the database.

+**Now, let's explore the first approach,**

+where we consolidate all the code and functionalities for the database connection in the index.js file.
+Here, we utilize an Immediately Invoked Function Expression (IFE) to define our function.

+At times, we observe the use of listeners in Express to ensure the assurance of the database connection.

+**Next, we delve into the second approach.**

+Here, we organize all the code and functionalities for the database connection in a separate folder, like the 'db' folder.
+We then import and execute that functionality in the index file.
+To implement this, navigate to the 'db' folder and create an index.js file.

+In Node.js, you have access to the process, and you can utilize it without the need for importing.
+The key point is that the process is a reference to the current running instance.

+You can manage your process using the `exit` method, allowing you to gracefully terminate your application with different exit codes.

+When you connect to a database through Mongoose using the `connect` method, it provides a return object that you can store in a variable.

+This returned object is a response object, indicating a successful connection to the database.

+We store the returned object in a variable named `connectionInstance`.
+This variable holds the result of the `mongoose.connect` operation, representing the connection instance.

+To extract the host information from the connection instance, you can use `connectionInstance.connection.host`.

+It's crucial to consolidate practices to avoid accidentally connecting to different hosts.
+For example, during development and testing, the database provider may offer different hosts than the production host.
+This way, by checking the `connectionInstance.connection.host`, you can easily determine the current host to ensure you are connected to the intended environment.

+**Now, let's proceed to the index.js file in the src folder, where we import and utilize the connection functionality.**

+Here we discuss the concept of environment variable env

+We know that these are environment variable we need them everywhere as our application load as early as possible

+We can import the 'env' dependency by simply using the CommonJS `require` method and configuring its path where it is available.
+However, this CommonJS `require` method disrupts the consistency of our preferred practice of using ES6 module import syntax.

+To overcome this, we can apply an experimental feature in the package.json file so that we can use ES6 module import syntax.

+For that, we go to the package.json file and navigate to where you write the "dev" script.
+After that, you can specify that you want to use the experimental feature by using the flag syntax "-r".

+"scripts": {
+    "dev": "nodemon -r dotenv/config --experimental-json-modules src/index.js"
+  },